covcom/205CDE/01 C9 IDE/README.md

 4. Open Brackets software and select File ==> Open Folder on your computer, and navigate to where you just saved the files.
 5. Now you're ready to start editting.

-### Set up webservers using XAMPP or Ubuntu
+### Set up local webservers

 Brackets enables you to edit and preview html files locally.
 But you'll need to setup a webserver to view dynamic contents.
-Here I have several options for you:
+Here are several options for you:

 1. If you like the Chrome book the
 2. XAMPP
-3. Virtual box
+3. Virtual box Ubuntu